mstksg/functor-combinators/README.md

     -> (t f g ~> t g j)
 ```

+What does it mean exactly when we say that `hmap` and `hbimap` "preserve the
+enhanced structure"?
+Well, for example `ListF f a` is essentially a list of `f
+a`s.  `hmap` will swap out and replace each `f a`, but it must *preserve the
+relative order* between each of the original `f a`s.
+And it must preserve the
+length of the list.
+It's a complete "in-place swap".
+This is formalizing by
+requiring `hmap id == id` and `hbimap id id == id`.

 You can also always "lift" a functor value into its transformed type:

 ```haskell